b-almulla/ReFilter/README.md

 This two-step design enables both efficiency and precision, achieving 92% precision in identifying truly comparable mobile apps.
 The replication package supports full reproducibility so researchers and practitioners can explore app ecosystems, conduct competitor analysis, and study market dynamics with more accurate app-similarity signals.
 It includes:

+* refilter_method: Includes scripts for preprocessing, candidate retrieval, and LLM filtering.
 * embedding_baselines: Scripts for embedding baseline.
 * data: includes the golden truth.
-* refilter_method: Inlcudes scripts for preprocessing, candidate retrieval, and LLM filtering.

-## Preprocessing
+## Step 1: Preprocessing

 Our preprocessing consists of two stages: (1) applying the baseline procedure introduced in prior work, and (2) applying our extensions for improved text normalization.